 The reaction of an acid with its solvent (typically water) is an acid dissociation reaction.
-We divide acids into two categories-strong and weak based on their ability to donate a proton to the solvent.
+We divide acids into two categories-strong and weak-based on their ability to donate a proton to the solvent.
 A strong acid, such as HCl, almost completely transfers its proton to the solvent, which acts as the base.

-$$HCl(aq) + H_2O(l) \rightarrow H_3O^+(aq) + Cl^-(aq)$$
+$$HCl(aq) + H_2O(l) \longrightarrow H_3O^+(aq) + Cl^-(aq)$$

-We use a single arrow (\rightarrow) in place of the equilibrium arrow (\rightleftharpoons) because we treat HCl as if it completely dissociates in aqueous solutions.
+We use a single arrow (\longrightarrow) in place of the equilibrium arrow (=) because we treat HCl as if it dissociates completely in an aqueous solution.
 In water, the common strong acids are hydrochloric acid (HCl), hydroiodic acid (HI), hydrobromic acid (HBr), nitric acid (HNO3), perchloric acid (HClO4), and the first proton of sulfuric acid (H2SO4).
-In a different solvent, HCl may not be a strong acid.
-For example, HCl does not act as a strong acid in methanol.
-In this case we use the equilibrium arrow when writing the acid-base reaction.